What are Cannabinoids and are they important?

 For a sublingual delivery, tinctures are best.
 With 16 mg of CBD per single ml dropper, you can control your dosage.
 Trying something lower you can use a quarter of the dropper and gauge your response daily!
 Our tinctures come in mint and cinnamon, so they work great alone or include them in recipes!

-Check out our recipes on our Instagram page @anudayofficial.
+Check out our recipes on our Instagram page @anucbdofficial.

-Look for more concentrations and speciality CBD oils – AnuCBD CBD Oils
+Look for more concentrations and specialty CBD oils – AnuCBD CBD Oils

 3. AnuCBD Full Spectrum Soft Gels

 A perfect options to include in your daily supplement routine.
 Coming in 10 & 25 mg concentrations, you can choose the perfect CBD dosage.
 Take 1-2 10 mg soft gels a day and notice the change in how you feel!

 Check them out in our store – AnuCBDs Soft Gels